Endelium/site/content/new-release.md

 * artwork
 * metadata

-Please ensure that all assets are formed according to our [Asset Requirements](/clients/asset-requirements).
+Please ensure that all assets are formed according to our [Digital Asset Requirements](/clients/digital-asset-requirements).
 Failure to meet our asset requirements may result in delays in distributing your release.

+If we are doing a physical run of your release, we will also require:

+* DDP image
+* artwork
+* booklet

+Assets for physical releases must be formatted according to our [Physical Asset Requirements](/clients/physical-asset-requirements).

-You can send us your assets via a service like [WeTransfer](https://wetransfer.com/), or just send us a link to a folder in cloud storage (e.g. Google Drive or Dropbox).
+You can send us your assets via a service like [WeTransfer](https://wetransfer.com/), or through your preferred cloud storage provider (e.g. Google Drive or Dropbox).
+We also operate an SFTP service.
 Your Account Manager will confirm the submission process with you.

 ## 4. Get ready for release day

-Once we've received your assets, we can submit the release to the DSPs!
+Once we've received your assets, we can submit your release to the DSPs!

 All you need to do now is wait for release day...